advphp/ar.clicknium-docs/doc/developtools/vscode.md

 ## Overview
 For python developer, if you use Visual Studio Code, ClickCorp provides clicknium extension that include all RPA features.
-With our extension for Visual Studio Code, you can create python automation project; capture ui elements in web browsers and variety desktop applications, easy to edit ui locator, validate or recapture; run/debug the automation project, and centeral locator store managerment on cloud.
-Besides these features, we also improve writing code experience, can do IntelliSense, error hint etc.
+With the extension for Visual Studio Code, you can create python automation project, capture UI elements in browsers and in various desktop applications, easily edit UI locator, validate or recapture, run/debug the automation project, and provide centeral locator store management on the cloud.
+ Besides, Clicknium also improves writing code experience, such as providing IntelliSense, error hint, etc.

 ***Installation​***: Install through VS marketplace `Clicknium VS Code extension` or search clicknium in Visual Studio Code.
-***Remarks***: Clicknium extension is completely free, developer can use all features in Visual Studio Code.
+***Remarks***: As Clicknium extension is completely free, developers can use all features in Visual Studio Code.

 ## Create Project